PACKAGED RETAIL INVESTMENT AND INSURANCE PRODUCTS (PRIIPS)

 - WHAT DOES THE PRIIPS REGIME AIM TO DO?
 THE INTRODUCTION OF PRIIPS IN 2018

-Taking effect on 1 January 2018, the EU derived PRIIPs regime aimed to improve the quality of information provided to retail investors purchasing a wide range of financial products including non-UCITS collectives, investment trusts, VCTs, structured products, options, futures, CFDs and certain debt securities.
-The Key Information Document presents data on product risks, costs and performance in a standardised format so that potential investors can compare different types of products and come to informed investment decisions.
+Taking effect on 1 January 2018, the EU derived PRIIPs regime aimed to improve the quality of information provided to retail investors purchasing a wide range of financial products including non-UCITS collectives, VCTs, structured products, options, futures, CFDs and certain debt securities.* The Key Information Document presents data on product risks, costs and performance in a standardised format so that potential investors can compare different types of products and come to informed investment decisions.

 Product manufacturers are responsible for producing the KID while product distributors – firms that advise on PRIIPs or execute deals in PRIIPs – are required to provide a KID “in good time before” a retail investor is bound by any contract.